jaco4873/cds-visual-analytics-2025/src/assignment_2/README.md

 - Tolerance: 0.001
 - Regularization parameter (C): 0.1

+Note that in scikit-learn's LogisticRegression:
+- `max_iter` refers to the maximum number of solver iterations for convergence (not epochs)
+- The solver will stop earlier if the model converges (when the improvement in loss is less than `tol`)
+- The actual number of iterations is typically lower than the maximum when convergence is reached

 ### Neural Network Classifier

 The implementation uses scikit-learn's MLPClassifier with the following default parameters: